Alchem-Lab/drtmh/README.md

 ### Intro

-**RCC** is a comprehensive framework for evaluating existing concurrency control protocols and create stage-wise hybrid designs for them.  **RCC** is atop of *DrTM+H*.
+**RCC** is a comprehensive framework for evaluating existing concurrency control protocols and creating and experimenting stage-wise hybrid designs for them.  **RCC** is atop of *DrTM+H*.
 RCC has been integrated with a variety of optimizations techniques such as co-routines, outstanding requests and doorbell batching.
 RCC's main code is under `src/rtx`.

 ------